elatov/elatov.github.io/_posts/2012-08-02-getting-an-esx-host-up-on-the-network-running-on-vmware-workstation.md

   - vswif
   - workstation
 ---
-I was recently setting up an ESX and ESXi host on my local VMware Workstation, however whatever I tried I couldn&#8217;t get the ESX host to reply to pings.
+I was recently setting up an ESX and ESXi host on my local VMware Workstation, however whatever I tried I couldn't get the ESX host to reply to pings.
 I setup the ESX and ESXi host to use the NAT network from the VMware Workstation.
 Here is how the NAT settings looked like from the Virtual Network Editor:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/04/Virtual_network_Editor.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/04/Virtual_network_Editor.png']);"><img class="alignnone size-full wp-image-903" title="Virtual_network_Editor" src="http://virtuallyhyper.com/wp-content/uploads/2012/04/Virtual_network_Editor.png" alt="Virtual network Editor Getting an ESX Host Up on the Network, Running on VMware Workstation" width="624" height="623" /></a>